Skip to main content

 10 mentions Positive Neutral Negative

 The game's optimization has received significant criticism, with players reporting poor performance even on high-end hardware like the RTX 3080, struggling to maintain 30 fps.
-While some users found workarounds, such as switching to windowed mode, the overall experience is marred by stuttering and lag, despite the game's appealing design and story elements.
-The performance issues are particularly surprising given the game's pixel art style, which typically demands less from hardware.
+While some users found workarounds, such as switching to windowed mode, the overall experience is marred by stuttering and laggy controls, despite the game's appealing design and story elements.

 • “If you have framerate problems, put the game on windowed mode and it should work fine, but overall, performance is good and the story, design, and secrets are outstanding!”